publiccodenet/about/activities/finance-management/bookkeeping.md

 ## Exact

 [Exact is a Dutch software company](https://www.exact.com/) that offers accounting, ERP, and other software for small and medium enterprises.
-We have a license via GetMonkey’s.
+We have a license via GetMonkeys.
 The Operations Coordinator and Chief Executive have access to Exact.
 Temporary access can be given to financial consultants.

 ## Visionplanner